 The pretty entrance hall leads directly into the kitchen and dining area which overlook the sitting room.

 The bedroom and bathroom on the lower floor lead directly off the sitting room.

-This delightful Alston cottage has been lovingly converted to an exceptional standard.
-The pretty entrance hall leads into the kitchen and dining area which overlooks over the sitting room.
-Exposed stonework and roof lights give this Alston cottage a light and airy ambience, and a door leads from the sitting room to the private patio area.
-A wonderful base for a relaxing, romantic escape.
-Note: This cottage is next to Refs.
-905619 and 905622, together they sleep 8.
+Exposed stonework and roof lights give this Alston cottage a light and airy ambience, and a door leads from the downstairs sitting room to the outside private patio area.

 About the location

-Melmerby 8 miles; Penrith 20 miles; Hexham 22 miles; Carlisle 29 miles.
+Melmerby 8 miles; Penrith 18 miles; Stanhope 20 miles; Hexham 23 miles; Carlisle 29 miles; Barnard Castle 30 miles.